Shopify/react-native-skia/docs/docs/getting-started/bundle-size.md

 ### NPM Package

-The NPM download is much bigger than these numbers indicate because we need to distribute Skia for all target platforms.
+The NPM download is bigger than these numbers indicate because we need to distribute Skia for all target platforms on both iOS and Android.
-On iOS, it is also required to distribute the bitcode (intermediate representation of a compiled program that can be used to recompile the program).
-This requirement will be removed in the future.